frovedis/frovedis/doc/manual/manual_cpp.md

 It writes the elements of a distributed crs matrix to the specified directory as little-endian binary data.

-The output directory will contain four files, named "nums", "val", "idx" and "off". "nums" is a text file containing the number of rows and number of columns information in first two lines of the file.
+The output directory will contain five files, named "nums", "val", "idx", "off", and "type". "nums" is a text file containing the number of rows and number of columns information in first two lines of the file.
 And rest three files contain the binary data related to compressed row storage.
+The file "type" is a text file containing the type information of "val", "idx", and "off".

 #### void clear()
 It clears the memory space for the allocated `crs_matrix_local<T,I,O>` per worker.